Sutherland Shire: Geography

 Under the 1853 proclamation, the western boundary of district was the Woronora River.
 With the establishment of the Sutherland Shire on 6 March 1906, the western boundary was extended to take in more agricultural land in an area which is now modern day Menai.
 In 1919, the Illawong area was also transferred to the council.
 The Shire now has an area of 370 km2, of which 173 km2 is state-designated national parkland.

 The northern border of the Sutherland Shire can be crossed via four bridges: three road bridges (Alfords Point, Tom Uglys and Captain Cook) and the Como railway bridge.
 To the west, the Heathcote Road leading out of the Sutherland Shire passes by the Holsworthy military reserve.
 To the south, the Princes Highway runs out of Waterfall towards the City of Wollongong.
 The eastern border is bounded by the Tasman Sea.
 In the eastern part the Sutherland Shire has a varying landscape of rugged sea cliffs and sandy beaches, and swampy bay coasts backed by sand dunes.
 To the west the surface consists of a broad plateau rising gently to the southwest, and cut into by several deep river gorges.

+The Lucas Heights Conservation Area is a 111.7 ha bushland reserve in the western part of the Sutherland Shire.
+The reserve protects native woodland, heath and sedgeland within the Mill Creek catchment.